4 Unforgettable Tours to the Sahara Desert from Fes

 Best tour from Fes to the Sahara and Chefchaouen

-The thing that makes this Moroccan Sahara desert tour unique is that you have the opportunity to spend an entire day in Merzouga, with the choice to take a camel ride, join a cooking class or meet some of the local villagers.
-This is different from most other Sahara tours from Marrakech, where you arrive in the afternoon one day and leave the next morning.
+The thing that makes this private Sahara Desert tour unique is that you have the opportunity to spend an entire day in Merzouga, with the choice to take a camel ride, join a cooking class or meet some of the local villagers.
+This is different from most other Sahara Desert tours from Fes and Marrakech, where you arrive in the afternoon one day and leave the next morning.
 You also get to stay overnight at a luxurious desert camp for an incredible stargazing experience.

-From Merzouga, travel on to Marrakech through the breathtaking gorges of Dades and Todra, and enjoy a stop in UNESCO-listed Ait Benhaddou.
-This 10-day Sahara tour in Morocco covers a huge area, but you won't feel like you're being hurried.
-Plus, the amazing guides will handle all the details for you, so all you have to do is wake up and enjoy each day!
+While this 10-day Sahara tour in Morocco covers a lot of ground, the pacing is good so it never feels rushed.
+Plus, the amazing guides will handle all the logistical details for you, so all you have to do is wake up and enjoy each day!

 "The perfect all round tour to see the major sights of Morocco.” - Alexander (read more reviews here)